 The Les Halles quarter of Paris may no longer have its famed food market, but its spirit lives on in the classic French bistro dishes it inspired, such as this luscious dessert.

-1. For the cake: Preheat oven to 400°.
-Butter a 9" springform pan and line bottom with buttered parchment.
+- Make the cake: Preheat oven to 400°.
+Butter a 9″ springform pan and line bottom with buttered parchment.
 Whisk together egg yolks and sugar in a bowl until pale yellow.
 Gradually beat in flour until mixture is smooth.
 Add vanilla and set aside.
 Whisk egg whites in a medium bowl until stiff peaks form, then fold whites into yolk mixture, taking care not to deflate whites.
-Pour into pan and bake until brown, 25–30 minutes.
+Pour into prepared pan and bake until brown, 25–30 minutes.
 Set aside to cool.

-3. Unmold cake and discard parchment.
-Slice cake in half crosswise, then return cake bottom to pan with ring reattached.
-Pour in filling, then replace cake top, brown side up.
+- Assemble the Charlotte: Unmold cake and discard parchment.
+Slice cake in half crosswise, then return bottom cake layer to pan with ring reattached.
+Pour in raspberry filling, then replace cake top, brown side up.
 Cover with plastic; refrigerate for 24 hours.

-4. For the sauce: Combine reserved berry purée, sugar, lemon juice, and eau-de-vie in a bowl and stir until sugar has dissolved.
+- Make the sauce: Combine reserved raspberry purée, superfine sugar, lemon juice, and remaining eau-de-vie in a bowl and stir until sugar has dissolved.
 Slice cake and serve with sauce.